 Mountain Pass Routes

-Through the Ironspine Mountains, connecting human and dwarven markets.
+Through the Ironspine-Mountains, connecting human and dwarven markets.
 Critical for mineral and metal trade.

 - Key pass: The Stone Gate between Valoria and Ironhold